Aiden loves Renaissance/Medieval festivals, and has visited the Texas Renaissance Festivals several times.

 Soon it was lunch time.
 Without a second thought, we went straight to the turkey leg stand.
 It wasn't cheap, but it was pretty big and the two of us shared one leg.
 We also ate other food as we strolled along and saw interesting edibles.
 We had a delicious funnel cake for dessert.

-After lunch we decided to watch Cast in Bronze (see below for more information).
+After lunch we decided to watch Cast in Bronze (currently only providing virtual concerts).
 The Bell Man delivered a stunning performance that awed the audience.
 We decided to buy a couple of his CD's afterwards.
 He offered to sign them which I gladly accepted.

 My wife went to get a henna tattoo on her arm.
 It was an angel holding a sword and a flower which looked really cool.
 We also went to see the Ded Bob Show which was very funny and entertaining.